DCarper/rqrcode_png/README.markdown

 png.resize(90, 90).save("really_cool_qr_image.png")
 ```

-*NOTE:* For now, the :size of the QR code has to be 4.
-This will soon be fixed.
+*NOTE:* For now, the :size of the QR code has to be 5 or less.
+Working on this.

 ### Bundler
 ```ruby